DataDog/hiring-engineers/answers.md

 Looking at the last 15 min of PostgreSQL Rows Returned shows that the number is going up and up.
 This will strain resources eventually.
 ![postgresql returned rows going up](/images/postgres-traffic-increasing.png)

-This is why I need a final script that clears the checkin table in reqular intervals :
+This is why I needed a final script [delayed_clear.sh](https://github.com/LutzLange/hiring-engineers/blob/master/bash-skripts/delayed_clear.sh) that clears the checkin table in reqular intervals :
 ```bash
 while true; do
   sleep 600